-The Texas Board of Legal Specialization has certified approximately 100 Texas lawyers as Board Certified in Construction Law.
+The Texas Board of Legal Specialization has certified approximately 135 Texas lawyers as Board Certified in Construction Law.
 Lovein Ribman’s construction law department is overseen by two of those Board Certified lawyers.
-We represent homeowners across the entire state of Texas with resolving disputes with their builders/contractors for design defects, construction defects, delay claims, breach of warranty, abandonment, non-payment of subcontractors, and release of invalid/fraudulent mechanic’s liens.
+We represent homeowners across the entire state of Texas with resolving disputes with their builders/contractors for design defects, construction defects, delay claims, breach of warranty claims, project abandonment, non-payment of subcontractors, release of invalid/fraudulent mechanic’s liens, and all other issues that commonly arise during and after the construction of a new home or remodel project.
 As Board Certified Construction Attorneys, we have first-hand experience with every type of residential construction dispute imaginable.
 We understand the problems homeowners encounter with new home and remodel construction projects, and know how to efficiently and effectively resolve them.
 If you are in a dispute with your builder/contractor, or anticipate one, please call us at (888) 368-2483.
-For no charge we will analyze your legal claim, answer any related question, and recommend a course of action.
-Please read on to learn more about the 10 most common residential construction disputes and how to initiate a claim against your new home builder or home remodel contractor.
+We offer consultations ranging from 15 minutes to 1 hour, wherein we can review and discuss the applicable provisions of your Contract, explain your rights and your Contractor/Builder’s obligations, analyze your claim, answer any related questions and recommend a course of action.
+To learn more about the 10 most common residential construction disputes and how to initiate a claim against your new home builder or home remodel contractor, read on below.

 Ten Most Common Residential Construction Disputes